ohiofi/ohiofi.github.io/_posts/2020-07-28-node-twitterbot-directions.md

     .env
     node_modules/
     ```

-1. Write your code in index.js

-1. Use app.listen to log _local_, console-based tests.
-Run the tests with the command
-    ```
-    node index.js
-    ```
 1. Commit/push the GithubPublic branch.
+Switch to the master/main branch.
 Create .env and add the API keys, then run _live_ tests that post to Twitter.
     ```
     CONSUMER_KEY = ...
     CONSUMER_SECRET = ...
     ACCESS_KEY = ...
     ACCESS_SECRET = ...
     ```
-1. Switch to the master/main branch.
-Add a file named Procfile that contains the following
+1. Add a file named Procfile that contains the following
     ```
     worker: node index.js
     ```